bachelor-2014/report/v2/human_interaction.md

 a client on top of the Splotbot will be a matter of implementing G-Code and not necessarily tightly coupled with the splotbot.
 This means that one could build on a platform such as Pronterface to create a suitable client.
-However, as it stands now, that goals of Splotbot are not in line with the problems that G-Code solves.
-It is not in the nature of a user to think in terms of "which Motor to send which type of command to" in order to perform a task related to Biological experiments.
+The python script in @gutierrez2012 thesis does just that, but it in turn imposes the requirement to know python on the user.
+It also does not provide much in terms of continously interacting with the experiments, as the experiments are designed statically, and the user has no way to interact while the experiments run.

 ## User interface in EvoBot

-The goal concerning the barrier of entry of starting to use EvoBot is one that has a strong effect on how the user interface is build, as anybody on any kind of reasonable PC to be able to run the software.
+As stated in the \ref{sec:human_interaction_goals} section, the EvoBot **must run without special technical setup**.
+This goal as a huge impact on the development of the platform as it poses the requirement that all generally used platforms must be able to interact with the EvoBot effortlessly.
 Little research is required to realize that this calls for some form of common runtime.
 In the modern world of heterogeneous platforms this common runtime realistically is a web browser, and preferably a reasonably up-to-date one.
 It is considered as a prerequisite for EvoBot that such a platform is present on the client PC, and the GUI can therefore safely be implemented in web technologies.
-Furthermore there is an informal requirement stated above regarding usage consumption.
-It is therefore advantageous to move as much of the computation to the computer of client, which can be done by running the application in a web browser.
+Furthermore there is an informal requirement regarding usage consumption.
+It is therefore advantageous to move as much as possible of the computation to the computer of the client, which, incidentally is also done by running the application in a web browser.

 With the above goals in mind, a design consisting of two components is
 proposed:

-- Make EvoBot serve a web client to the user that runs on her computer
+- Have EvoBot serve a web client to the user that runs on her computer
 - Have a communications layer run on BeagleBone, interacting with aforementioned graphical user interface and the underlying EvoBot software, mediating messages between the two

+TODO: Consider adding some architecture diagram

 ### Construction of the graphical user interface